McCamish Pavilion: Alexander Memorial Coliseum

 During the 1996 Summer Olympics, the arena hosted the Olympic boxing tournament.

 For most of its life, the Coliseum has hosted many rounds of the Georgia High School Association men's and women's state tournament games.
 The first integrated high school state tournament in Georgia history was played there before record overflow crowds in 1967.

 The arena received its nickname, "The Thrillerdome," from former Tech color radio announcer and former ESPN broadcaster Brad Nessler, for the many close games it witnessed during the 1983–84 season.
+It became known as a particularly tough environment for visiting teams to play in during the 1980s, 1990s, and early 2000s.
+On certain occasions, standing room only crowds would allow for some games to have over 10,000 in attendance.
+This was the case on January 10, 1993 when a all-time record crowd of 10,125 people saw #10 Georgia Tech upset the #1 ranked Duke Blue Devils.

 In 2003, the playing surface was renamed "Cremins Court" in honor of Bobby Cremins, Georgia Tech's head coach from 1979 to 2000.

 On February 21, 2008, the men's basketball game between Georgia Tech and the University of Virginia was cancelled due to a leak in the roof that was caused by hard rainfall that had accumulated over the day.
 The decision to cancel the game was based on the fact that officials and staff at the game could not find where the water was coming through and they had no way to stop it.
 The game was delayed for about a half-hour, and then ultimately postponed until March 3, 2008.

 On March 14, 2008, a tornado ripped through downtown Atlanta, causing damage to the CNN Center, Philips Arena, and Georgia Dome.
 During the weekend, the SEC men's basketball tournament was set to play at the Georgia Dome on Thursday through Sunday.
 The tornado struck while the third of four quarterfinal games was in overtime.
 While that game was completed, SEC officials decided not to risk playing the fourth.
 Later that night, the conference decided to move the tournament, including the championship game, to the smaller Coliseum (damage to the Dome's roof was confirmed shortly thereafter).
 Due to the reduced capacity, only players' families, school officials, credentialed media and 400 fans from each school were allowed to attend the remaining games.